 All Wilderness Volunteers' Leaders are experienced volunteers who generously give their time to plan and lead the trips.
 They are the heart of Wilderness Volunteers!
-If you are interested in becoming staff, read this.
+If you are interested in becoming a volunteer leader, read this.

 Sit back and read about this incredibly talented group of adventurers!